Ida M. Tarbell's Miscellaneous Books and Publications

 “Great strides had been made in state legislation protecting and improving the condition of labor.
 It touched a wide range of subjects: sweatshops, laundries, mines, railways, occupational devices, the guarding of machinery, housing, free unemployment bureaus, child labor, and woman’s labor.

-"Some of these laws were defective in form; others were poorly enforced or were stripped of their value by action of the courts.
-Nevertheless, they brought the wage-earning class under the protective care of the government to a degree unknown twenty years before and prepared the way for more effective legislation by the next generation.”
 This last thought reminds me how we should always be pushing forward, but it is the wise person who stops to realize what they currently have, acknowledge the upward spiral, and understand the value of moving forward wisely, avoiding the revolutionary, militaristic or anarchistic voices that are allowed to speak and be heard in a democracy.

 This Author’s Thoughts on A History of American Life: Volume IX